Skip to main content

 Outside Interests Requiring Disclosure

 Outside Interest (sometimes known as Financial Conflict of Interest or FCOI) policies are designed to provide assurance that the design, conduct and reporting of research is free from bias associated with financial interests of research personnel.
-At ISU, there are two policies in place, one for projects funded by Public Health Service (PHS) and the other for all other externally funded studies.
+Through disclosure of outside interests, conflicts of interest may be managed, eliminated, or publicly disclosed as appropriate to accomplish this goal.
+ISU Policy 7.1.1.
+“Significant Financial Interests” details disclosure requirements.
+For projects funded by Public Health Service (PHS) and the Department of Energy (DOE), please refer to the sponsor-specific requirements at the link below as well.

 These policies apply to all individuals/persons on the research team who are responsible for the design, conduct, or reporting of funded research.
 Outside interests of spouses and family members are included as well.
 All such individuals/persons are required to disclose any potential outside interests to the University prior to submitting their grant proposal.